edavis/django-carson/README.rst

 django-carson
 =============

-django-carson makes it easy to collect tweets from a given set of users as well as tweets using a specific hashtag.
+django-carson is a Django app that makes it easy to collect tweets from a given set of users as well as tweets containing a specific hashtag or keyword.

 You can see it in action on TweetNevada.com_.

 .. _TweetNevada.com: http://tweetnevada.com

-The basic idea is there are Twitter accounts you want to follow (e.g., Nevada lawmakers) and hashtags the "community" can use to engage in a collective conversation (e.g., ``#nvleg``).
-What django-carson aims to do is make it easy to manage all of this.
+The idea is there are Twitter accounts you want to follow (*e.g.,* Nevada lawmakers) and hashtags or keywords the community uses to engage in a collective conversation (*e.g.,* ``#nvleg``).
+All public tweets from your "whitelisted" accounts are displayed, and all public tweets containing your hashtags/keywords also captured and displayed.

+By combing the two, you create a "running conversation" about a given topic.
+In the case of TweetNevada, it focused on Nevada's 2011 Legislative Session.

 Getting Started
 ---------------

 #) Install django-carson::

-    $ cd /tmp
-    $ git clone git://github.com/edavis/django-carson.git # PyPI support coming soon
     $ mkvirtualenv --no-site-packages example_website
-    $ cdsitepackages # or cd /path/to/virtualenv/lib/python2.7/site-packages
-    $ ln -s /tmp/django-carson/carson .
+    $ pip install django-carson

 #) Add ``carson`` to ``INSTALLED_APPS``::